 The Public Safety Business Office provides managerial, fiscal, and administrative oversight/support for a variety of programs/services essential to the health and safety of the community on a countywide basis.
 They include: Animal Services, EMS/Fire/Rescue, Emergency Management, Emergency Communications, E-911, Petroleum Storage Clean-Up, Underground Storage Tanks, and Emergency Medical Services (EMS) Performance Management.

-- 2. Is this service mandated by Federal or State law?
-Please cite reference. - 3.
-Purpose & Goals: - a.
-What is the purpose of this service (benefit to customers)?
+2. Is this service mandated by Federal or State law?
+Please cite reference.
+No.

 Provides administrative management, support to 485 staff positions, and fiscal oversight of a departmental budget in excess of \$77M.